hmchen47/DataScience/Notes/a08-FeatureEng.md

     ```

 + Isolation forests
-  + built on the foundationof decision trees and using tree assemble methods
+  + built on the foundation of decision trees and using tree assemble methods
-  + algorithm examining how quickly a point can be isolated
+  + algorithm examining how quickly a point isolated
   + normal point: more partition to isolate
   + outliers
     + isolated quickly in the first splits
     + less frequent than regular observations
-    + lying further away from the regul;ar observations in the feature space
+    + lying further away from the regular observations in the feature space
     + w/ random partitioning identified closer to the root of the tree

     <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">